mavryk-network/mavryk-protocol/docs/developer/testing.rst

    randomized inputs.

 Example test:
- - QCheck is used in :src:`src/lib_base/test/test_time.ml` to test the :package-api:`Tezos_base.Time <mavkit-libs/Tezos_base/Time/index.html>` module.
+ - QCheck is used in :src:`src/lib_base/test/test_time.ml` to test the :package-api:`Mavryk_base.Time <mavkit-libs/Mavryk_base/Time/index.html>` module.
 For instance, subtracting and then adding a random amount of seconds to a random time should give back the original time: this tests that ``add`` and ``diff`` are consistent (and the inverse of each other).
 To run this test, you need to run ``dune exec src/lib_base/test/test_time.exe``.

 References:
  - `QCheck README <https://github.com/c-cube/qcheck>`_